 Roofing Sales Success Tips

 The principles behind successful roofing sales follow many of the same principles in selling anything else.
-But, it’s important to embed these selling tips for roofing in your head if you expect to make a lot of money (and you can!) doing it.
+But, it’s important to embed these residential and commercial selling tips for roofing in your head if you expect to make a lot of money (and you can!) doing it.

 From Dale Carnegie to Zig Ziglar to Tony Robbins, these sales gurus have preached generally the same sermon and we’ve included several of those proven sales techniques while relating them to the roof sales training.
 Of course, further reading is recommended and pulp has not been spared on covering the topic of effective selling.
 Just search “effective sales techniques” under the books category in Amazon.com and you’ll find over 5,000 choices!